SoftCircuits/ParsingHelper/README.md

 The `Text` property returns the string being parsed.
 And the `Index` property returns the current position within the string being parsed.

 The `EndOfText` property returns `true` when you have reached the end of the text.
-And the `Remaining` property returns the number of characters still to be parsed.
-(The value returned by `Remaining` is equal `Text.Length - Index`.)
+And the `Remaining` property returns the number of characters still to be parsed (calculated as `Text.Length - Index`).

 ## Navigation

-To advance the parser to the next position, use the `Next()` method.
-The `Next()` method advances the current position to the next character.
+To advance the parser to the next character position, use the `Next()` method.
 This method can also accept an optional argument that specifies the number of characters to advance.
 For example, if you pass `5`, the current position will be advanced five characters.
 (Calling `Next()` with no arguments is equal to calling `Next(1)`.)
 The argument to `Next()` can be a negative value if you want to move backwards.

 As an alternative to the `Next()` method, `ParserHelper` overloads several operators that can be used as a shortcut to change the current position.
 These are demonstrated in the following example.